Brothers in Arms (Bujold novel): Plot summary

 Galen captures Vorpatril and uses him to force a tense meeting in the bowels of the Thames Barrier with Miles, who unexpectedly brings along Galeni.
 Galen disarms them, then orders the clone to kill Miles.
 However, the talks Miles has had with his clone bear fruit.
 The clone shoots and kills Galen instead, then flees.
 Complicating matters are Cetagandan and Barrayaran assassination squads (targeting Naismith and the clone, respectively), a Dendarii contingent and the local police, all converging on their location.
 Miles, with his usual tactical wizardry, is able to get himself, his clone, Vorpatril and Galeni safely away.
 As an added bonus, Miles arranges for the Cetagandans to see him and his clone together, "proving" that Naismith and Vorkosigan are not the same person.
 (It is revealed that Galen intercepted all messages to sector headquarters, explaining both the lack of payment and Miles' assignment on Earth.)

 Miles is well aware his Betan mother would be greatly displeased if he did not help what she would consider his sibling.
 According to Barrayaran tradition, his brother would be named Mark Pierre Vorkosigan.
 Miles gives the psychologically scarred "Mark" a considerable sum of money and an invitation to claim his Barrayaran heritage, if he wants to—or dares—then lets him go.

-As Miles prepares to depart Earth, his Dendarii mentor, Ky Tung, announces his retirement to get married and live in Brazil.
+As Miles prepares to depart Earth, his Dendarii mentor, Ky Tung, announces his retirement.